 Sensory and perceptual system are two entirely different things, but into one unit.
-The understanding of space depends not only on the sensation, (information received through the senses) but also through the perception (data once it has been processed and interpreted).
+The understanding 7 space depends not only on the sensation, (information received through the senses) but also through the perception (data once it has been processed and interpreted).
 Perception, percipere rooted in the Latin word, which means to "acquire, collect, seize the whole, master".
 Gibson speculated that sensory systems provide a quality experience, and retrieve information from our world.
 By this we can smell the flowers and appreciate the silence.
 The perceptual system allows us to take, understand and make inferences from the information that has been collected (Fig.2).
-For example, after we kissed flower, we remember the feeling and garden ambiance and concluded that smell.
+For example, after we kissed flower, we remember the feeling and garden ambiance and concludes that smell.

 [3] We experienced three kinds of The sensory feedback: First, "physical response direct stimulus".
-It is a spontaneous reaction to stimulation of the sense.
+It is spontaneous reaction to stimulation of the sense.
 The second is "the response is conditioned by prior knowledge of the source".
 It produces a variety of reactions depending on the nature and our understanding of the source.
-For example, a foreign sounds and aromas can be annoying, or it can potentially be attractive, but the sound that we know will tend to be more convincing.
-The third is "a response to the stimulus becomes identified in a memory with a specific time and place".
-This is the sensation that can be remembered, familiar, and still be able to evoke the sensation of another so the mind can reconstruct the dimensions and certain other places ".
+For example, a foreign sounds and aromas can be annoying, or it can potentially be attractive, but the source to the stimulus becomes identified in a memory with a specific time and place".
+This is the sensation that can be remembered, familiar and still be able to evoke the sensation of another so the mind can reconstruct the dimensions and certain other places ".